Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-In this work, we focus on identifying line systems corresponding to KQ Pup A and B, which would allow us to determine RVs for both components, and thus also constrain the orbital parameters and mass ratio.
+In this subsection, we focus on identifying line systems corresponding to KQ Pup A and B, which would allow us to determine RVs for both components and therefore also constrain the orbital parameters and mass ratio.
 The optical region of the spectrum is dominated by the RSG.
-Therefore, we determine the RV shifts of KQ Pup A using order-by-order cross-correlation of the optical spectra from STELLA (2024-2025) with a MARCS model\footnote{Downloaded from \url{https://marcs.oreme.org}.} \citep{gustaf08} close in parameters to KQ Pup A, using the full wavelength range, but excluding Balmer regions.
-For KQ Pup B, we determine its approximate RV using lower Balmer emission lines, H$\alpha$ and H$\beta$, which have the strongest emission features and best signal-to-noise compared to higher Balmer emission lines.
-Specifically, the RVs were determined based on the mirroring method \citep[e.g.,][]{arcos18}, i.e, by comparing direct and flipped Balmer emission profiles in \textit{respefo}\footnote{https://astro.troja.mff.cuni.cz/projects/respefo/}.
-This method is commonly used for Be stars \citep[e.g.,][]{wolf21, harmanec25}.
+Therefore, we determine the RV shifts of KQ Pup A using order-by-order cross-correlation of the optical spectra from STELLA (2024-2026) with a MARCS model\footnote{We downloaded a template with $ T_{ \rm eff} = 3600 \: \rm K$, $ \log{g} = -0.5$, $ v_{\rm microturb} = 2 \: \rm km \, s ^{-1}$ from \url{https://marcs.oreme.org}} \citep{gustaf08} close in parameters to KQ Pup A, using the full wavelength range, but excluding Balmer regions.
+For KQ Pup B, we study its approximate RV using the lower Balmer emission lines, H$\alpha$ and H$\beta$, which have the strongest double-peaked emission features and the best signal-to-noise ratio compared to higher Balmer emission lines in the STELLA data.
+For VV Cep, the Balmer emission was used to determine the orbital velocity of the hot component as well \citep{hutch71, wright77}.
+When viewed (nearly) edge-on, a double-peaked emission profile is a classic signature of a star with a rotating disk \citep[e.g.,][]{rivinius24}, such as for Be shell stars.
+However, here, the Balmer profile is contaminated by the deep central absorption forming in the extended CSM of the RSG.
+Therefore, only the emission component can be clearly associated with the hot component, while part of the profile is missing due to the RSG absorption.
+To estimate the RVs of the emission centroid, we used the mirroring method \citep[e.g.,][]{arcos18}, i.e., comparing direct and flipped Balmer emission profiles.
+This method is also commonly used for Be stars \citep[e.g.,][]{wolf21, harmanec25}.
+For the determined RVs, we assumed that the Balmer emission lines form in the disk and therefore approximately track the center-of-mass of the Ba+Bb pair rather than specific components.